NBA Rumors: Dwyane Wade Likely To Join LeBron James, Cavs This Season

-LeBron James and Dwyane Wade won two titles together while with the Miami Heat, and now it appears the two friends could be joining forces yet again.
+LeBron James and Dwyane Wade won two titles together while with the Miami Heat, and now it appears the two friends could join forces yet again.

-The Chicago Bulls and Wade reportedly are expected to reach a buyout relatively soon, and the 35-year-old’s next destination could be the Cleveland Cavaliers.
+Wade and the Chicago Bulls reportedly are expected to reach a buyout relatively soon, and the 35-year-old’s next destination could be the Cleveland Cavaliers.

-Cleveland.com’s Joe Vardon reported Tuesday, citing sources, that when Wade becomes a free agent he is likely to pursue a title with the Cavs.
+Cleveland.com’s Joe Vardon reported Tuesday, citing sources, that when Wade becomes a free agent, he is likely to pursue a title with the Cavs.

 “As of right now, people close to (LeBron) James are fairly confident that, at some point this year, Dwyane Wade is going to end up on the Cavs,” Vardon said.